No items found.

 • Automated multi-track sync - all of your video and audio stay in sync even when you make changes to an individual track

-• Magic clips - an AI powered tool that automatically produces short-form clips of your recording, perfect for social media
+• Magic clips, an AI-powered tool that automatically produces short-form clips of your recording, perfect for social media

-• Audio fine-tuning including a noise reduction tool and background noise removal tool
+• Audio fine-tuning, including a noise reduction tool and background noise removal tool

 • Customize your video layout and background